wp-plugins/kalins-post-list/readme.txt

 = 2.0.2 =
 *changed htmlentities() call to htmlspecialchars() cuz I was seeing issues with excerpts not having special characters converted properly

+= 3.0 =
+*added widget for easy adding of any Post List to your sidebar *added preview to settings page so you can see what the list will look like as you're building it *added post comments shortcode.
+Includes easy way for PHP coders to fully customize the display *added post parent shortcode
+*added post category(s) shortcode
+*added post tags shortcode
+*added post_meta shortcode for post's custom fields *save function now fails gracefully if you forget to enter a preset name *shortcodes placed into 'before' and 'after' textfields now convert, based on the current page *added increment param to item_number shortcode for counting by something other than 1 *added 'require all selected tags/categories' option, which allows you to require that every post include all the cats or tags you've selected
+*added php_function shortcode to allow custom PHP injection

 == Upgrade Notice ==